 You can process CFDs trading on any tradable assets equivalents to $10,000 by paying just $100 margin when the leverage comes to 100:1.

 CFDs trading is a non-deliverable financial derivative.
-There is no delivery of physical goods or securities with it and it’s cash-settled through the account during closing.
+Unlike futures, CFD has no delivery of physical goods or securities with it and it’s cash-settled through the account during closing.
 Theoretically, CFDs trading is termless but has indefinite useful lives, until a close order is made.
 Notwithstanding, there are expiration dates designated to certain contracts.
 In such cases, you must exit the position before the due date; otherwise forced liquidation would be performed.

 CFDs traders usually make profits from the price difference between the position they enter and exit.
 In the ordinary course of the event, profit is made when the bid price plus its cost is lower than the asking price, vice versa.